- What exactly is pneumonia?

-But what exactly is pneumonia?
+What exactly is pneumonia?

-The name of the disease says it all: pneumonia is an inflammation of the lung tissue, either unilaterally – only in one lung – or bilaterally, in both lungs.
+Pneumonia is an inflammation of the lung tissue, either unilaterally – only in one lung – or bilaterally, in both lungs.
 In practice, human beings have two lungs because each lung works independently of the other.
 However, both lungs are supplied with oxygen (generated by breathing) only via a single tube, the trachea.
 The trachea can also act as the gateway for bacteria and viruses, which in turn can trigger pneumonia.

 In fact, bacteria play a major role in pneumonia, especially the so-called pneumococcus, which causes about half of all lung infections.
 Viruses, including the currently active Coronavirus, are only involved in the development of about 25% of pneumonia cases.
 It is almost always bacteria that trigger a super-infection in conjunction with viruses such as the influenza virus.